lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 TODO

+_Why did we choose the File Manager app instead of another app like Camera?_

+TODO

 # Configure SSH on PinePhone

 __First Thing__ to do when we get our new PinePhone: Open the PinePhone Back Cover and __Remove the Battery Insulation Sticker!__